acidonper/ocp-mesh3-muti-primary-arch/README.md

 This document collects a set of procedures to install Openshift Service Mesh 3 (TP1) in two Opeshift Clusters and configure a federation mesh between them.

-This guide is designed to install the Istio control plane on both cluster1 and cluster2 implementing a multi-primary architecture, making each a primary cluster.
-Both clusters reside on the network1 network, meaning there is direct connectivity between the pods in both clusters.
+This guide is designed to install the Istio control plane on both cluster01 and cluster02 implementing a multi-primary architecture, making each a primary cluster.
+Both clusters reside on the network1 and network2, meaning there is direct connectivity between the pods in both clusters.

 ## Prerequisites